Gibraltar: Contemporary history

 In the 1950s, Franco renewed Spain's claim to sovereignty over Gibraltar and restricted movement between Gibraltar and Spain.
 Gibraltarians voted overwhelmingly to remain under British sovereignty in the 1967 Gibraltar sovereignty referendum, which led to the passing of the Gibraltar Constitution Order in 1969.
 In response, Spain completely closed the border with Gibraltar and severed all communication links.
 The border with Spain was partially reopened in 1982 and fully reopened in 1985 before Spain's accession to the European Community.

 In the early 2000s, Britain and Spain were in negotiations over a potential agreement that would see them sharing sovereignty over Gibraltar.
 The government of Gibraltar organised a referendum on the plan, and 99% of the population voted to reject it.
 In 2008, the British government committed to respecting the Gibraltarians' wishes.
 A new Constitution Order was approved in referendum in 2006.
 A process of tripartite negotiations started in 2006 between Spain, Gibraltar and the UK, ending some restrictions and dealing with disputes in some specific areas such as air movements, customs procedures, telecommunications, pensions and cultural exchange.

 In the British referendum on membership of the European Union 96% of Gibraltarians voted to remain on an 84% turnout.
 Spain renewed calls for joint Spanish–British control of the peninsula; these were strongly rebuffed by Gibraltar's Chief Minister.
 On 18 October 2018, however, Spain seemed to have reached an agreement with the United Kingdom in relation to its objections to Gibraltar leaving the EU with the UK, with Spain's prime minister Pedro Sánchez stating, "Gibraltar will no longer be a problem in arriving at a Brexit deal."

-On 31 January 2020, the UK left the European Union and consequently so did Gibraltar.
-Under the terms of the transition phase in the Brexit withdrawal agreement, Gibraltar's relationship with the EU continued unchanged until the end of 2020 when it was replaced by the EU–UK Trade and Cooperation Agreement.
-On 31 December 2020, the UK and Spain agreed in principle on a basis for the EU and the UK to negotiate an agreement through which Gibraltar would participate in the Schengen Area, to avoid a hard border with Spain.
-The arrangements have not entered into force, but both sides aim to keep delays at the border at a minimum in the meantime.
+On 31 January 2020, the UK left the European Union, and Gibraltar consequently did the same.
+During the transition phase set out in the Brexit withdrawal agreement, Gibraltar's relationship with the EU remained unchanged until the end of 2020, when it was replaced by the EU–UK Trade and Cooperation Agreement.
+On 31 December 2020, the UK and Spain agreed in principle on a framework for Gibraltar to participate in the Schengen Area to avoid a hard border with Spain after years of negotiations.
+On 11 June 2025, a deal was signed which established an open border and joint passport controls at Gibraltar International Airport, measures designed to facilitate easier travel and daily crossings.
+Despite these arrangements, the UK reaffirmed that Gibraltar remains British sovereign territory, preserving the existing status despite practical changes on the ground.

-In 2022 Gibraltar bid to be awarded city status as part of the Platinum Jubilee Civic Honours.
+In 2022, Gibraltar launched a bid for city status as part of the Platinum Jubilee Civic Honours.
 The bid was refused, but when researchers looked through the National Archives, they found that it had already been recognised as a city by Queen Victoria in 1842.
 The status came into force on 29 August 2022.